jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 ### 74 Annual ICA return to be furnished in respect of consolidated imputation group
 (1) A nominated company for a consolidated imputation group must, subject to subsection (2), comply in respect of the group with sections 69 and 70 as if—
   (a) the group were a single company; and
-  (b) the reference in section 70(2) to that company ceasing to be an ICA company were a reference to the consolidated imputation group—; and
+  (b) the reference in section 70(2) to that company ceasing to be an ICA company were a reference to the consolidated imputation group— ; and
     (i) ceasing to be a consolidated imputation group; or (ii) ceasing to be an imputation group and becoming a consolidated group that is a consolidated imputation group; or (iii) ceasing to be a consolidated group that is a consolidated imputation group and becoming an imputation group